ethereum/sourcify/services/server/README.md

 There is a docker compose file which makes running the server locally easy.

 Keep in mind this is not recommended for production use.
+You should run a production instance of a Postgres database, add your user, run the migrations, and then run the server.

 You should change the chains you want to support in the `sourcify-chains-example.json` file (see [Chains Config](#chains-config)) and the server's `.env.docker` file with the required and optional values (see `.env.dev` file).